vuejs/docs/src/api/reactivity-utilities.md

 ## toRef()

 Can be used to create a ref for a property on a source reactive object.
-The created ref is synced with its source property: mutating the source property will update the ref, and vice-versa.
+The created ref is synced with its source property: mutating the source property will update the ref, and vice-versa. **unless the source property is a [component property](./sfc-script-setup.html#defineprops-defineemits)**

 - **Type**